-A Legacy Tribute
+Legacy Tribute for WWII Veteran

 As a hero of World War II was aging, his family contacted Marie A. Casey, president of Casey Communications, about collecting his memories to preserve his legacy.
 She conducted a lengthy in-depth interview, which she had transcribed and then footnoted with additional research to corroborate his wartime memories.

-Three years later, this member of the Greatest Generation died at age 84.
-She tapped the rich stories contained in the 12,700-word transcript and the spirit of her visit with him to craft a 3,000-word essay.
-With his burial just days away, she expedited design and printing of a four-page legacy tribute, complete with cherished family photos that helped tell his life story.
 Simultaneously, she penned his obituary and worked with a local newspaper reporter to craft an article that captured the essence of his life’s achievements.
 The tribute was completed in time for family and guests attending the visitation and funeral.
-Also, because the memory of a cherished person’s voice is often the first to fade, she also had the interview recording digitized and produced as a two-CD set for family members.
+Also, because the memory of a cherished person’s voice is often the first to fade, she produced the interview recording as a two-CD set for family members.

 Ad Campaigns That Work

-A Legacy Tribute
+Legacy Tribute for WWII Veteran

 A Winning RFP, Despite Political Shenanigans